-The purpose of the hearing is to review the California High-Speed Rail Authority's (Authority) 2023 Project Update Report (PUR) and assess the state of the project.
-Hearing panelists include representatives from the Authority, the Legislative Analyst's Office (LAO), the independent High-Speed Rail Peer Review Group (PRG), local transportation partners who may ultimately operate the first high-speed rail segment and the local communities preparing for future service.
+The purpose of the hearing is to review the California High-Speed Rail Authority's (Authority) 2024 Draft Business Plan (2024 Draft Plan) and assess the state of the project.
+Hearing panelists include representatives from the Authority, the Legislative Analyst's Office (LAO), the independent High-Speed Rail Peer Review Group (PRG), and for the first time, the independent California High-Speed Rail Authority Inspector General.